Chris Bryant

-Sir Christopher John Bryant (born 11 January 1962) is a British politician and former Anglican priest who is the chair of the Committees on Standards and Privileges.
-He previously served in government as Deputy Leader of the House of Commons from 2008 to 2009 and Under-Secretary of State for Europe and Asia from 2009 to 2010.
-A member of the Labour Party, he has been Member of Parliament (MP) for Rhondda since 2001.
+Sir Christopher John Bryant (born 11 January 1962) is a British politician and former Anglican priest who has served as Member of Parliament (MP) for Rhondda and Ogmore, and previously Rhondda, since 2001.
+A member of the Labour Party, he was the Minister of State for Data Protection and Telecoms and Minister of State for Creative Industries, Arts and Tourism from 2024 to 2025.

 Born in Cardiff, Bryant was privately educated at Cheltenham College before studying English at Mansfield College, Oxford.
-After graduating with a further degree in theology, he worked as a Church of England priest as well as having roles at the BBC and Common Purpose.
+After graduating with a further degree in theology, he worked as a Church of England priest, as well as having roles at the BBC and Common Purpose.
 He was elected for Rhondda at the 2001 general election.

-He served in the Shadow Cabinet as Shadow Culture Secretary in 2015 and Shadow Leader of the House of Commons from 2015 to 2016, before resigning in protest at Jeremy Corbyn's leadership.
+He previously served in government as Deputy Leader of the House of Commons from 2008 to 2009 and Under-Secretary of State for Europe and Asia from 2009 to 2010.
+Bryant served in the Shadow Cabinet as Shadow Culture Secretary in 2015 and Shadow Leader of the House of Commons from 2015 to 2016, before resigning in protest at Jeremy Corbyn's leadership.

-Early life
+Early life and career

-Chris Bryant was born in Cardiff, Wales, to a Scottish mother and a Welsh father.
-Bryant grew up in Cardiff (where his father worked for five years), Spain for five years in the 1960s (leading to his speaking fluent Spanish), and Cheltenham, Gloucestershire.
-He was educated at Cheltenham College, an independent school for boys in Cheltenham, and at Mansfield College, Oxford, where he read English.
+Chris Bryant was born on 11 January 1962 in Cardiff, to a Scottish mother and a Welsh father.
+Bryant grew up in Cardiff (where his father worked for five years), Spain for five years in the 1960s (leading to him speaking fluent Spanish), and Cheltenham, Gloucestershire.
+He was educated at Cheltenham College, an independent school for boys.

-Although initially a member of the Conservative Party, and an elected office-holder in the Oxford University Conservative Association, he joined the Labour Party in 1986 after leaving Oxford.
+He studied English at Mansfield College, Oxford, graduating with a Bachelor of Arts (BA) degree in 1986.
+Although initially a member of the Conservative Party, and an elected office-holder in the Oxford University Conservative Association, he joined the Labour Party in 1986.